Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Can You Keep A Single By Itself?

 While electric blue acaras aren’t schooling fish, they definitely prefer to be in groups with their own kind.
-It is not recommended to only keep one single electric blue acara as this could cause stress in the form of aggression or reclusion.
+It is not recommended to only keep one single electric blue acara as this will cause stress in the form of aggression or reclusion.

 How Many Should You Have?